neutron-org/neutron-docs/docs/neutron/overview.md

 Please refer to the [F.A.Q.](./faq.md) page!

-### Updates
+### Releases

-<details> <summary> v2.0.0</summary>
+#### Overview

-##### Overview
+This section provides a comprehensive overview of the significant changes and updates in [Neutron version 2](https://github.com/neutron-org/neutron/releases/tag/v2.0.0), focusing on the upgrades to Cosmos SDK, Wasmd, and Neutron's internal modules.

-This section provides a comprehensive overview of the significant changes and updates in Neutron version 2, focusing on the upgrades to Cosmos SDK, Wasmd, and Neutron's internal modules.
+<details> <summary>v2.0.0</summary>

 #### Cosmos SDK Upgrade

-Neutron has transitioned from cosmos-sdk v0.45 to the more advanced v0.47, encompassing significant improvements and custom adaptations.
+Neutron has transitioned from Cosmos SDK v0.45 to the more advanced v0.47, encompassing significant improvements and custom adaptations.
 The key aspects of this upgrade include:

 - **Primary Changes:**
-    - Reference to the main [cosmos-sdk v0.47 documentation](https://docs.cosmos.network/v0.47/learn/intro/overview).
+    - Reference to the main [Cosmos SDK v0.47 documentation](https://docs.cosmos.network/v0.47/learn/intro/overview).
     - Access to the full changelog [here](https://github.com/cosmos/cosmos-sdk/blob/v0.47.6/CHANGELOG.md).

 - **Neutron's Custom Fork:**
-    - We have created [our own fork](https://github.com/neutron-org/cosmos-sdk) of the cosmos-sdk, introducing unique enhancements tailored to our needs:
+    - We have created [our own fork](https://github.com/neutron-org/cosmos-sdk) of the Cosmos SDK, introducing unique enhancements tailored to our needs:
         - **Gas Counting Exclusion:** Removal of gas counting in the upgrade module's begin blocker for more consistent gas accounting.
         - **BankHooks Introduction:** Implementation of [BankHooks](https://github.com/neutron-org/cosmos-sdk/pull/2), a pivotal feature for the new Tokenfactory.
-        - **[Optimized Slashing Calculation](https://github.com/neutron-org/cosmos-sdk/pull/5):** Backporting of slashing missed blocks calculation from sdk v0.50.
+        - **[Optimized Slashing Calculation](https://github.com/neutron-org/cosmos-sdk/pull/5):** Backporting of slashing missed blocks calculation from Cosmos SDK v0.50.
         - **CometBFT Transition:** A significant shift to CometBFT for enhanced consensus reliability.
         - **ABCI 1.0 Support:** Enabling chains to implement their mempool with ABCI 1.0 compatibility.
         - **Module Parameters Handling:** Deprecation of the [x/params module](https://docs.cosmos.network/v0.47/modules/params).
 Modules now manage parameters directly.